yfzhang114/yfZhang114.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a last-year undergraduate in South China University of Technology, majoring in Computer Science advised by Prof. Xinglin Zhang.
-I will go to the State Key Laboratory of Pattern Recognition, University of Chinese Academy of Sciences to study for a PhD in 2021, advised by [Tan Tieniu](http://people.ucas.ac.cn/~tantieniu), Academician of the Chinese Academy of Sciences.
+I'm an incoming PhD student at the State Key Laboratory of Pattern Recognition, the University of Chinese Academy of Sciences, advised by Prof. [Tan Tieniu](http://people.ucas.ac.cn/~tantieniu).

 **Research Interests**
 * Unsupervised Learning: Deep Generative Models, Self-Superviesed Learning